-The Company has the following five reportable segments after aggregation: (i) multi-suite residential, (ii) retail, (iii) office, (iv) industrial, and (v) hotel.
+The Company has the following four reportable segments after aggregation: (i) multi-suite residential, (ii) retail, (iii) office, and (iv) hotel.
+The office segment includes industrial properties comprising approximately 11% of the segment's total assets.
 The Company has applied judgment by aggregating its operating segments according to the nature of the property operations.
 Such judgment considers the nature of operations, types of customers and an expectation that operating segments within a reportable segment have similar long-term economic characteristics.